Wingates Band: Pretoria Pit Disaster

 The Pretoria Pit disaster was a mining accident on 21 December 1910, when an underground explosion occurred at the Hulton Bank Colliery No. 3 Pit, known as the Pretoria Pit, in Over Hulton, Westhoughton, then in the historic county of Lancashire, in North West England.
 A total of 344 men lost their lives, including cornet players, trombone players and horn players from Wingates Band.

 At 7:50 am, there was an explosion in the Plodder Mine, which was thought to have been caused by an accumulation of gas from a roof collapse the previous day.

 That day 349 workers descended the No 3 bank pit shaft to work in the Plodder, Yard and Three-Quarters mines.
 Of those, only four survived to be brought to the surface.
 One died immediately and one the next day.
 The two survivors were Joseph Staveley and William Davenport.
 In addition one man died in the Arley Mine of No. 4 Pit, bringing the total to 344.
 There was a final fatality that day, William Turton, who died while fighting a fire in No. 3 pit.
 The men who were working the other mines in the pit worked from No.4 shaft were unharmed.

 William Rimmer

 It was in 1891 that the band signed its first professional conductor, Mr William Rimmer from Southport.
 Mr Rimmer was one of the all-time 'giants' of the British band movement.
 By the turn of the century he had transformed Wingates into an outfit amongst the finest in the land.
 In 1906 the band achieved the 'double' of British Open and British national Champions.
 This was repeated in 1907, a feat known as the 'double double' which has only once been emulated since then in the 1970s by the world famous Black Dyke Mills Band.

-Current Personnel

-The current principal positions currently include: